andr-ew/brds/README.md

   - in this sense, the sync button simply controls whether the sequence loops through whole banks or loops back at the last step
   - also allows quantization for async, which is more intutive
   - the downside is that the loop length in this mode would be quantized to steps, but I think I'm OK with this
-  - also, this simplified definition of "sync" would make this more of a playback setting rather than a record setting, so now it makes sense to have it be a track level option rather than a pattern level option (so we can move it off the main page & into a submenu)
+  - also, this simplified definition of "sync" would make this more of a playback setting rather than a record setting, so now it makes sense to have it be a track level option rather than a pattern level option (so we can move it off the main page & into the tracks menu)